Buffer Intensity and Buffer Capacity

 In addition, we introduce the “alkalinity of pure water” by2

-where Kw = 10-14 is the equilibrium constant of autoprotolysis (self-ionization of water).
-As we will see later, w represents the contribution of self-ionization to the alkalinity.
-For pure water – defined by x = (Kw)1/2 = 10-7, i.e. pH = 7, – this contribution vanishes: w = 0.
+where Kw = 10-14 controls the self-ionization of water (autoprotolysis).
+As we will see later, w contributes to the self-ionization of the alkalinity.
+For pure water — defined by x = (Kw)1/2 = 10-7, i.e. pH = 7, — this contribution vanishes: w = 0.

 Starting-Point: Basic Set of Equations

-The set of mathematical equations to describe the alkalimetric titration is exactly the same as we already introduced for diprotic acids and their conjugate bases:3
+The set of equations to describe the alkalimetric titration is exactly the same as for diprotic acids:3

-The only difference to the previous approach is that n is now a smooth variable of any value (rather than merely a fixed integer n = 0, 1, 2).
+The only difference to the diprotic-acid case is that n is now a continuous variable with arbitrary value (instead of a fixed integer n = 0, 1, 2).

-For the special case of n = 0, the set reduces to the description of the pure diprotic-acid system, where {H+} (or pH) is determined by the amount of CT, and vice versa.
-Now, with the new variable n the system gets an additional degree of freedom.
+For the special case of n = 0, the set reduces to the description of pure diprotic acids, where {H+} or the pH is determined by the amount of CT, and vice versa.
+The new variable n gives the system an additional degree of freedom.

 Alkalinity.
 The right-hand side of 1.1e is just the definition of the total alkalinity (also known as M alkalinity in carbonate systems),